HVAC Permit Requirements in Washington, DC

 If you live in an HOA community: some HOAs regulate outdoor HVAC equipment placement and noise levels.
 Exterior condenser units, mini-split heads, and equipment pads may require screening or placement approval.

-Estimated Project Timeline in Washington
+Estimated Project Timeline

-Here's a typical timeline for a hvac / furnace project in Washington, DC:
+Here's a typical timeline for a hvac project:

-Timeline is based on Washington's typical About 3 weeks permit processing time.
+Timeline is based on the typical about 3 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact